 “Grubbing”: The clearing of roots and stumps.
-(Ord.
-801, 1998)

-“Halfway house”: A rehabilitation center where people who have left an institution, such as a prison or a hospital, are helped to readjust to the outside world.
-This definition excludes those that fall under the definition of family as defined in this appendix.
-(Ord.
-845, 1998; Ord.
-801, 1998)
+Moved to 1.14

+Recovery house - A residence that provides housing and a living environment for persons recovering from alcohol or other substance use disorders and is operated to facilitate their reintegration into the community but does not provide any treatment for alcohol or other substance use disorders.
+The term does not include a facility for transitional living for released offenders.
+Moved to 1.13

 “Hanging sign”: A sign attached to and located below any eave, roof, canopy or awning.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

+“Hardship”: For flood management purposes as related to Variances, an exceptional hardship would result from a failure to grant the requested variance.
+The Board of Commissioners requires the variance to be exceptional, unusual, and pertain only to the property involved.
+Moved to Article 5: Floodplain Management

 “Hearing body”: The appointed or elected person or person authorized to render a final decision on any development application.
-(Ord.
-763, 1996)
+Moved to 1.14

 “HEC-RAS”: One of the family of water surface modeling tools publicly available through the US Army Corps of Engineers, Hydraulic Engineering Center.
-(Ord.
-1251, 2008)
+Moved to Article 5: Floodplain Management

 “Hedge”: A landscape barrier consisting of a continuous, dense planting of shrubs.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Height of structure”: The vertical distance from any part of the structure to the natural grade below, excluding chimneys and vents.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Highest adjacent grade”: The highest natural elevation of ground surface prior to construction next to the proposed walls of a structure.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Hillside area”: Any property containing slope areas of 15 percent or greater as designated on the Master Plan slope constraint maps.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

+"Historic structure": For flood management purposes, any structure that is:

+a.
+Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register;

+b.
+Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district;

+c.
+Individually listed on a State inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; or

+d.
+Individually listed on a local inventory of historic places in communities with historic preservation programs that have been certified either by an approved State program as determined by the Secretary of the Interior or directly by the Secretary of the Interior in states without approved programs.
+Moved to Article 5: Floodplain Management

 “Holiday decoration”: Decorations commonly associated with any national, local or religious holiday.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Home occupation”: A business conducted as an accessory use to a principal residential dwelling which is occupied by the business owner.
-(Ord.
-1374, 2012; Ord.
-763, 1996; Ord.
-343, 1980; Ord.
-167, 1968)
+Moved to 1.14

 “Horizontal and vertical building envelopes”: The maximum width and height of a structure based on minimum setback requirements and maximum building height limitations for the zone within which the project is located.
 These envelopes may be utilized to evaluate visual impacts when specific architectural plans are not provided for subdivision review.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Hotel”: Guest rooms or suites occupied on a transient basis, with most rooms gaining access from an interior hallway and with no provisions for cooking in an individual unit.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.13

 “Hydraulics”: The science that deals with practical applications of water in motion.
-(Ord.
-1251, 2008)
+Moved to 1.14